arthur-stammet/Ulam-Warburton-Fractal-Show/README.md

   - **Number keys [1]–[9]** to jump directly to a specific iteration
   - **`A` key** to autosave the current image in the working folder (3× pixel size, spaces in filename)
   - **`S` key** to open a dialog and choose file name/path for saving
-- Subtitle showing the current number of cells
+- The current number of cells is shown under the graph
 - Separate info window with credits and usage instructions

 ### Requirements